-- Affiliate means an entity or organization which, directly or indirectly, controls, is controlled by, or is under common control with, us. - Change in Control means the occurrence of one of the following events: (i) any person or group acquires or gains ownership or control (including, without limitation, the power to vote), by way of merger, consolidation, recapitalization, reorganization or otherwise, of more than 50% of the outstanding shares of the our voting stock or more than 50% of the combined voting power of the equity interests in the Partnership or the general partner; (ii) the liquidation or dissolution of us or the approval by the limited partners of the Partnership of a plan of complete liquidation of the Partnership; (iii) the sale or other disposition by us of all or substantially all of our assets in one or more transactions to any person other than Warburg Pincus LLC or any other Affiliate; (iv) the sale or disposition by either the Partnership or the general partner of all or substantially all of its assets in one or more transactions to any person other than to Warburg Pincus LLC, the general partner, or any other Affiliate; (v) a transaction resulting in a person other than Targa Resources GP LLC or an Affiliate being the general partner of the Partnership; or (vi) as a result of or in connection with a contested election of directors, the persons who were our directors before such election shall cease to constitute a majority of our Board of Directors. - · Disability means a disability that entitles the named executive officer to disability benefits under our long-term disability plan.
+Affiliate means an entity or organization which, directly or indirectly, controls, is controlled by, or is under common control with, us.

+Change in Control means the occurrence of one of the following events: (i) any person or group acquires or gains ownership or control (including, without limitation, the power to vote), by way of merger, consolidation, recapitalization, reorganization or otherwise, of more than 50% of the outstanding shares of the our voting stock or more than 50% of the combined voting power of the equity interests in the Partnership or the General Partner; (ii) the liquidation or dissolution of us or the approval by the limited partners of the Partnership of a plan of complete liquidation of the Partnership; (iii) the sale or other disposition by us of all or substantially all of our assets in one or more transactions to any person other than Warburg Pincus LLC or any other Affiliate; (iv) the sale or disposition by either the Partnership or the General Partner of all or substantially all of its assets in one or more transactions to any person other than Targa Resources GP LLC or an Affiliate being the General Partner of the Partnership; or (vi) as a result of or in connection with a contested election of directors, the persons who were our directors before such election shall cease to constitute a majority of our Board of Directors.

+Disability means a disability that entitles the named executive officer to disability benefits under our long-term disability plan.

-The following table reflects amounts that would have been received by each of the named executive officers under the Stock Incentive Plan and related Stock Agreements in the event there was a Change in Control or their employment was terminated due to death or Disability, each as of December 31, 2012.
-The amounts reported below assume that the price per share of our common stock was \$52.84, which was the closing price per share of our common stock on December 31, 2012.
+The following table reflects amounts that would have been received by each of the named executive officers under the Stock Incentive Plan and related Stock Agreements in the event there was a Change in Control or their employment was terminated due to death or Disability, each as of December 31, 2013.
+The amounts reported below assume that the price per share of our common stock was \$88.17, which was the closing price per share of our common stock on December 31, 2013.
+No amounts are reported assuming retirement as of December 31, 2013, since additional conditions must be met following a named executive officer's retirement in order for any restricted stock awards to become vested.

-Change in Termination for
+Name Change in Control Termination for Death or Disabil

-Name Control Dea th or Disability

-Joe Bob Perkins \$2,007,139(1) \$ 2,007,139(1)
+Joe Bob Perkins \$1,295,485(1) \$ 1,295,485(1)

-Matthew J. Meloy 665,309(2) 665,309(2)
+Matthew J. Meloy 444,429(2) 444,429(2)

-Rene R. Joyce 3,453,614(3) 3,453,614(3)
+Rene R. Joyce 1,759,789(3) 1,759,789(3)

-James W. Whalen 1,964,214(4) 1,964,214(4)
+James W. Whalen 1,069,428(4) 1,069,428(4)

-Michael A. Heim 1,789,725(5) 1,789,725(5)
+Michael A. Heim 1,138,852(5) 1,138,852(5)